eea/eea.docker.apache/README.md

-## Generic Docker image for Apache HTTP server based on CentOS
+## Generic Docker image for Apache HTTP server

 This image is generic, thus you can obviously re-use it within your non-related EEA projects.